 If you’ve tired of Saigon’s street food and you’ve a hankering for some decent pizza, the city has more than just the big chains — here’s where to...
 Read our full review of Pizza in Saigon.

-In a previous post on cupcakes, I mentioned that I spent some time in New York; I came away from the city with a love for good cupcakes, but for great pizza as well.
 Pizza could be one of the greatest foods ever, but for all the good pizza that exists there is also terrible pizza.
-If you’re hankering for pizza in Saigon — once you’ve exhausted or are tired of all the wonderful street eating...
+If you’re hankering for pizza in Saigon — once you’ve exhausted or are tired of all the wonderful street eating> opportunities — one place worth trying is Japanese Pizza 4P’s, where you’ll find some of the best pizza in...
 Read our full review of Pizza 4P's.

 While I could eat bun bo hue or banh cuon all the time, there are times in Saigon that I miss the occasional meal from my Western world.
-For example, being that my port of origin is in the United States I think that somewhere deep down in my soul I was bred to enjoy a good hamburger.
-HCMC isn’t really a city anyone would rank super high on the list of cities to find a great burger in list; so...
+For example, being that my port of origin is in the United States I think that somewhere deep down in my soul I was bred to enjoy a good...
 Read our full review of Black Cat.

 While you won’t struggle to find delicious, Vietnamese food every which way you turn in HCMC, a prolonged trip on the road can make you miss a solid, home-cooked meal.
 If you have a craving for Western cuisine, take a trip out of District 1 to Scott and Binh’s in District...
 Read our full review of Scott and Binh's.

 Sitting in the middle of Saigon’s backpacker area of Pham Ngu Lao, Stella, or the New Stellar depending on which sign you’re reading, is a standout restaurant serving Italian and Vietnamese cuisine on a street where there is no shortage of...
 Read our full review of Stella.